learn-co-curriculum/dsc-building-a-cnn-from-scratch/README.md

 ## Loading the Images

 The data for this lab concerns classifying lung xray images for pneumonia.
 The original dataset is from kaggle.
-We have downsampled this dataset in order to reduce trainging time for you when you design and fit your model to the data.
+We have downsampled this dataset in order to reduce training time for you when you design and fit your model to the data.
 It is anticipated that this process will take approximately 1 hour to run on a standard machine, although times will vary depending on your particular computer and set up.
 At the end of this lab, you are welcome to try training on the complete dataset and observe the impact on the model's overall accuracy.

 You can find the initial downsampled dataset in a subdirectory, **chest_xray**, of this repository.